Barbarella (film): Filming

 According to Law, Barbarella began shooting after production on Danger: Diabolik ended on 18 June 1967; sets such as Valmont's night club in Danger: Diabolik were used in both films.
 Barbarella was shot at Cinecittà in Rome.
 To film the striptease titles sequence, Fonda said that the set was turned upward to face the ceiling of the soundstage.
 A pane of thick glass was laid across the opening of the set, with the camera hung from the rafters above it.
 Fonda then climbed onto the glass to perform the scene.
 Other scenes involved hanging Fonda upside down in an enormous vat of oil and dry ice, and her stomach being skinned when being shot through a plastic tube.
 For the scenes involving the Excessive Pleasure Machine, Fonda and Milo O'Shea were not told of explosions that would happen on set since the prop was rigged with flares and smoke bombs.
 Fonda explained that "Vadim wanted us to look natural, so he didn't tell us what a big explosion there would be.
 When the machine blew up, flames and smoke were everywhere, and sparks were running up and down the wires.
 I was frightened to death, and poor Milo was convinced something had really gone wrong and I was being electrocuted."

 For the scene involving Barbarella being attacked by hummingbirds, wrens and lovebirds were used as it was illegal to ship hummingbirds overseas.
 The birds were not behaving as Vadim had expected, which led to him employing a large fan to blow them at Fonda, who had birdseed in her costume.
 Film critic Roger Ebert, after visiting the set, wrote that the fan led to birds "losing control over natural body functions, so it was all a little messy".
 Ebert concluded that "After two weeks of this, [Fonda] got a fever and was hospitalized.
 I can't reveal here how they finally did the scene".

 The actress later described her discomfort on the film's set.
 In her autobiography, Fonda said that Vadim began drinking during lunch; his words slurred, and "his decisions about how to shoot scenes often seemed ill-considered".
 Fonda was bulimic and, at the time, was "a young woman who hated her body...playing a scantily clad, sometimes-naked sexual heroine".
 Photographer David Hurn echoed Fonda, noting that she was insecure about her appearance during the production's photo shoots.
 The actress took sick days so the film's insurance policy would cover the cost of a shutdown while the script was edited.
-Vadim would later state in his memoir that Fonda "didn't enjoy shooting Barbarella", specifically that she "disliked the central character for her lack of principle, her shameless exploitation of her sexuality and her irrelevance to contemporary social and political realities."
+Vadim later stated in his memoir that Fonda "didn't enjoy shooting Barbarella", specifically that she "disliked the central character for her lack of principle, her shameless exploitation of her sexuality and her irrelevance to contemporary social and political realities."